webdev1001/malcolm/README.md

 4. Home Bottom 1, Home Bottom 2 and Home Bottom 3.
 Use the Genesis Featured Page widgets here.

 5. Pre Footer 1.
-Use the Genesis Featured Posts widget here.
+Use the Genesis Featured Posts widget or a text widget here.

 6. Pre Footer 2.
 You can use various widgets here such as the Genesis eNews plugin, Simple Social Icons plugin, Recent Posts widget, Search widget etc.